openzfsonwindows/openzfs/module/os/windows/README.md

 * Functions in posix.c need sustenance.

-* The Volume created for MOUNT has something wrong with it, we are unable to query it for mountpoint, currently has to string compare a list of all mounts.
-Possibly also related is that we can not call any of the functions to set mountpoint to change it.
-This needs to be researched.

-* Find a way to get system RAM in SPL, so we can size up the kmem as expected.
-Currently looks up the information in the Registry. kmem should also use Windows signals "\KernelObjects\LowMemoryCondition" to sense pressure.

-Thinking on mount structure.
-Second design:

-Add dataset property WinDriveLetter, which is ignored on Unix system.
+Add dataset property DriveLetter, which is ignored on Unix system.
 So for a simple drive letter dataset:

 zfs set driveletter=Z pool